Tragopoulos/tragopoulos/README.md

-I’m Fotios Tragopoulos, a result-oriented **Cloud Architect, Developer & DevOps - Microservices & Omnichannel Engineer**.
+## Cloud Architect, Developer & DevOps - Microservices & Omnichannel Engineer

 I implemented new ideas in both start-ups and well-branded companies and managed projects and teams in R&D and production.